false

 Note any specific ways your business can use its skills and strengths to help employees meet their goals — and then do the opposite.
 Jot down specific ways your team members can use their talent to help your organization reach its goals.

-3. Conduct a skills gap analysis
+3. Conduct a skills gaps analysis

 Host a power hour brainstorming session with your team to go over the goals, strengths, and skills you noted in steps one and two.
 Then work together to “mind the gap” by looking for opportunities to upskill and highlighting any skills gaps.

-Conducting a skills gap analysis is crucial for evaluating the current skills of your workforce against the skills needed for future business needs.
+Conducting a skill gap analysis is crucial for evaluating the current skills of your workforce against the skills needed for future business needs.
 In other words, identify which skills and strengths are currently missing from the organization as a whole.

 • How does the company need to level up?